Gwinnett County, Georgia

 Gwinnett County (/gwɪˈnɛt/ gwih-NET) is located in the north central portion of the U.S. state of Georgia.
-It forms part of Metro Atlanta, being located about 9 mi northeast of Atlanta city limits.
+It is a core county of Metro Atlanta, being located about 9 mi northeast of Atlanta city limits.
 In 2020, the population was 957,062, making it the second-most populous county in Georgia (after Fulton County).
 Its county seat is Lawrenceville.
 The county is named for Button Gwinnett, one of the signatories of the Declaration of Independence.

-Gwinnett County is the most ethnically diverse county in Georgia, with significant populations of Black, Hispanic, and Asian residents.
-As of the 2020 Census, no ethnicity constitutes more than a third of its population.
+Gwinnett County is the most diverse county in Georgia, with African American & Hispanic communities each representing over 20% of the county's residents, and Asian Americans at over 13%.
+As of the 2020 Census, no racial demographic constitutes more than a third of the county's population.

 History

 In 1813, Fort Daniel was created during the War of 1812 in territory that would become Gwinnett County.
 The county was created in 1818 by an act of the Georgia General Assembly, Gwinnett County was formed from parts of Jackson County (formerly part of Franklin County) and from lands gained through the cession of Creek Indian lands.
 Named for Button Gwinnett, one of the signatories of the Declaration of Independence, the first county election was held at the home of Elisha Winn, and the first Superior Court was held in his barn.
 The county seat was later placed at Lawrenceville.

 In 1831, a group of white men were tried and found guilty in Lawrenceville for violating Georgia law by living in the Cherokee Nation without a valid passport from the Governor.
 Two of the men appealed to the US Supreme Court in Worcester v.
 Georgia, which resulted in a ruling stating that only the federal government had jurisdiction over native lands, a decision which still stands.

 In 1861, all three of Gwinnett County's representatives at the Georgia Constitutional Convention (1861) in Milledgeville voted against secession.
 Towards the end of the war, Union troops foraged in Gwinnett County as part of the Atlanta campaign.

 The Freedmen's Bureau was active in Gwinnett County during Reconstruction.
 In 1871, the courthouse in Lawrenceville was burned by the Ku Klux Klan in an attempt to avoid prosecution for their crimes, which included the shooting of a Black election manager in Norcross.

 Early in the county's history, gold mining was a minor industry.
 The Gwinnett Manufacturing Company, a cotton textile factory, operated in Lawrenceville in the 1850s through 1865, when it burned.
 The Bona Allen Company in Buford, Georgia produced saddles, harnesses and other leather goods from 1873 to 1981.

 The northeastern part of Gwinnett County was removed in 1914 to form a part of the new Barrow County.